Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 Study costs (when they exceed minstefradrag)

 Normally, study costs are not deductible.
 However, when your studies are closely related to your paid work, they may be deductible.
 These must be studies or courses that increase your knowledge in your profession or simply "stay up to date".
-However, such costs replace the minstefradrag (read about it earlier), so in practice it is profitable when such costs exceed 110 kr (depending on the actual amount of the minstefradrag).
+However, such costs replace the minstefradrag (read about it earlier), so in practice it is profitable when such costs exceed NOK 110 (depending on the actual amount of the minstefradrag).
 The costs that you can then deduct include fees for studies, exams, training and professional literature.
 Remember that you either deduct minstefradrag or actual costs, including vocational education.

 Working as a fisherman